 385. Women and Politics.
-[Same as WGS 370].
+(Fall; Xydias).
 The political, social, and economic circumstances of women in the U.S. Topics include history of women's rights, feminism, women as political actors (voters, candidates, and government officials).
 Issues including work, reproductive rights, violence against women and poverty are covered.
 Special attention to the role of minority women.
 Prerequisites: Sophomore standing or PSC 111 or SOC 100.